solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Digital marketing using Azure Database for PostgreSQL Flexible Server

 -   [Digital marketing using Azure Database for PostgreSQL Flexible Server:] In this architecture, corporations serve digital marketing campaigns through content management systems, like WordPress or Drupal, running on Azure App Service.
-These CMS offerings access user data in Azure Database for PostgreSQL.
+These CMS offerings access user data in Azure Database for PostgreSQL Flexible Server.
 Azure Cache for Redis caches data and sessions, while Azure Application Insights monitors the CMS app for issues and performance.

 ### Finance management apps using Azure Database for PostgreSQL Flexible Server

 -   [Finance management apps using Azure Database for PostgreSQL Flexible Server:] This architecture demonstrates a three-tier app, coupled with advanced analytics served by Power BI.
-Tier-3 clients, like mobile applications, access tier-2 APIs, which reference tier-1 Azure Database for PostgreSQL.
+Tier-3 clients, like mobile applications, access tier-2 APIs, which reference tier-1 Azure Database for PostgreSQL Flexible Server.
 To offer additional value, [Power BI] accesses Azure Database for PostgreSQL Flexible Server (possibly read replicas) through its PostgreSQL connector.

 ### Intelligent apps using Azure Database for PostgreSQL Flexible Server

 -   [Intelligent apps using Azure Database for PostgreSQL Flexible Server:] This solution demonstrates an innovative app that utilizes serverless computing (Azure Function Apps), machine learning (Azure Machine Learning Studio & Cognitive Services APIs), Azure Database for PostgreSQL Flexible Server, and Power BI.

 ### Gaming using Azure Database for PostgreSQL Flexible Server

 -   [Gaming using Azure Database for PostgreSQL Flexible Server:] This architecture demonstrates how to develop apps that must process API requests at scale, such as gaming backends.
 -   The architecture utilizes:
     -   Azure Traffic Manager to geographically distribute traffic.
     -   Azure API Management to provide rate limiting.
-    -   Azure App Service to host gaming APIs and Azure Database for PostgreSQL.
-Firms can perform analysis on gaming data in Azure Database for PostgreSQL using Azure HDInsight.
+    -   Azure App Service to host gaming APIs and Azure Database for PostgreSQL Flexible Server.
+Firms can perform analysis on gaming data in Azure Database for PostgreSQL Flexible Server using Azure HDInsight.
     -   Power BI to visualize the data.

 ### Retail and e-commerce using Azure PostgreSQL